Barwest7/Barwest7/README.md

 I'm Bar, a CS student.
 Thank you for coming.
 You are more than welcome to take a look at my public projects and clone them for your own personal use.

 I'm always happy to hear new ideas.
-You can reach out at barwest@gmail.com
+You can share them with me by reaching out at barwest@gmail.com :)

 <!--
 **Barwest7/Barwest7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.